Skip to content

 Save and restart the Raspberry Pi.

-Use the following command to confirm the WI-FI module:
+Use the following command to check the WI-FI module:

 Bash